StellarSt0rm/CurseForgeDownloader2023/README.md

 1. Download `CSDownloader.py` (And `requirements.txt`)From The Repo Tree (Will Be Put As Releases In The Future)
 2. Run `pip install -r requirements.txt` (While In The Same Folder As The File)
 3. Run `python CSDownloader.py ./<path-to-modpack>` And Wait!
+   <br>(The Script Will Put Everything In The "overrides" Folder Next To The ZIP File; Script Can Be Run From Anywhere Now)

 <br>